wasimahmadpk/cdmi/README.md

 # DeepCause

-The rep contains code for our paper accepted in ICML Workshop 2022 on Spurious correlations, Invariance and Stability (SCIS): Causal Discovery using Model Invariance via Knockoffs by Wasim Ahmad, Maha Shadaydeh and Joachim Denzler.
+This repository contains code for our paper accepted in ICML Workshop 2022 on Spurious correlations, Invariance and Stability (SCIS): Causal Discovery using Model Invariance via Knockoffs by Wasim Ahmad, Maha Shadaydeh and Joachim Denzler.

 - The work can be cited once published.